Dyer Anti-Lynching Bill: The Bill is introduced

 Representative Leonidas C. Dyer, who represented a majority African-American district, had taken notice of the hate crimes occurring around him and was outraged by the violence and disregard for law in such riots.
 Dyer was especially concerned about the continued high rate of lynchings in the South and the failure of local and state authorities to prosecute them.
 This inspired his anti-lynching bill.
 The Dyer Anti-Lynching Bill (1918) (H.R.
 11279) was introduced in order "to protect citizens of the United States against lynching in default of protection by the States."

-A silent protest in support of the bill was organized by African Americans on June 14, 1922 in Washington, D.C.
+A silent protest in support of the bill was organized by African Americans on June 14, 1922, in Washington, D.C.
 Republican U.S. President Warren G. Harding announced his support for Dyer's bill during a speaking engagement in Birmingham, Alabama.
 Although the bill was quickly passed by a large majority in the House of Representatives, it was prevented from coming to a vote in 1922, 1923, and 1924 in the U.S. Senate, due to filibusters by the Southern Democratic bloc.
-Southern Senators opposed anti-lynching laws and other civil rights legislation on the ground that blacks were responsible for more crime, more babies born out of wedlock, more welfare and other forms of social assistance, and that strong measures were needed to keep them under control.
+Southern Senators opposed anti-lynching laws and other civil rights legislation on the ground that Black people were responsible for more crime, more babies born out of wedlock, more welfare and other forms of social assistance, and that strong measures were needed to keep them under control.

 This was the first time the Senate Journal was used as a means to filibuster legislation as the Senate rules state that "the reading of the Journal shall not be suspended unless by unanimous consent".
 During debate for the Bill in 1922, the Mississippi Senator Pat Harrison started discussing the Senate Journal and was unable to be clotured until the sponsors withdrew the Bill.